 REachⓇ Technology Accelerator Session At NAR Expo

 When Constance Freeman of NAR’s strategic investment arm Second Century Ventures convened this morning’s session showcasing the hottest technology companies in the real estate sector, she had a game plan.
 First was to talk about the REachⓇ program, and next to talk about innovation more generally.
 The panel, made up of major players in the market space, was glad to oblige, bringing unique perspectives on the present and future of technology in the property business.
-They were:

 - Alex Perriello, CEO of Realology Franchise Group